 Our Board does not currently have a designated lead Independent Director but intends to designate a lead Independent Director prior to the Company's 2018 annual meeting of stockholders.
 We are aware of the potential conflicts that may arise when a non-Independent Director is chairman of the Board but believe these potential conflicts are offset by our strong corporate governance practices.

-As previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2016, we have identified a material weakness in internal control over financial reporting.
-However, we do not believe such identification of a material weakness in internal control over financial reporting was the result of a deficiency in board oversight or independence because, among other things, all of the members of the Audit Committee, including the chairman, are Independent Directors of the Company.
+As previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2016, we identified a material weakness in internal control over financial reporting because the Company did not design or maintain effective controls to internally communicate current accounting policies and procedures including the nature of supporting documentation required to validate certain portfolio company data.
+However, we do not believe such identification of a material weakness in internal control over financial reporting was the result of a deficiency in board oversight or independence because, among other things, the members of the Audit Committee, including the chairman, are all Independent Directors and provide appropriate oversight of the Company's financial reporting and financial statements.

 This material weakness remained as of March 31, 2017 primarily because the remediation actions remain in progress.
 Our corporate governance practices include regular meetings of the Independent Directors in executive session without the presence of interested directors and management, the establishment of an Audit Committee and Nominating and Corporate Governance Committee comprised solely of Independent Directors and the appointment of a chief compliance officer, with whom the Independent Directors meet with in executive session at least once a year, for administering our compliance policies and procedures.
 While certain non-management members of our Board may participate on the boards of directors of other public companies, we monitor such participation to ensure it is not excessive and does not interfere with their duties to us.